Best for Direct Payment to Vets

 While Trupanion wasn’t part of our past price survey, we compared Trupanion to the companies listed in our survey and found it to have premiums that were much higher than the norm.
 To provide a snapshot of Trupanion’s premiums, we gathered quotes for several breeds of dogs and cats at different ages.

-The quotes below are for a pet owner in Orlando, FL with a (fairly high) 90% reimbursement level and a typical $500 per-condition deductible.
+The quotes below are for a pet owner in Raleigh, NC with a (fairly high) 90% reimbursement level and a typical $500 per-condition deductible.
 Your quotes may vary depending on your location and your pet’s species, breed and age.

 Trupanion also doesn’t sell accident-only plans, which are relatively cheap pet insurance policies that only cover injuries from accidents.
 You can usually save about two-thirds on pet insurance by opting for an accident-only plan, but your policy won’t cover any illnesses or hereditary conditions.

 While most insurance companies have several discount programs, including multi-pet discounts, Trupanion only has one: the Trupanion Offer program.
 As detailed in the Pros above, this offer gives your pet 30 days of free coverage without waiting periods if you get or treat a pet at a participating partner.
 If you decide to continue your coverage, you can do so within the first 30 days to keep your policy in effect.
 If you decide to purchase Trupanion insurance after the 30-day offer, your policy will be subject to the usual waiting periods.